Where do you live?

 Twenty years earlier I had been diagnosed with Graves Disease, an autoimmune condition that causes an overactive thyroid gland.
 I had been given radioactive iodine to kill off the thyroid gland, which meant I would be on T4 thyroid supplementation for the rest of my life.
 (Two months after radioactive iodine treatment, I developed debilitating fibromyalgia, which the endocrinologist said was unrelated and accused me of being a charlatan wanting to avoid work).
 Now, 20 years later, a functional medicine doctor did a Reverse T3 test and discovered I was not converting my thyroid medication properly from T4 to T3.
 I was furious to discover that I was suffering from undiagnosed low thyroid despite having had regular thyroid function tests with a succession of doctors for 20 years.
 I discovered the Stop The Thyroid Madness website and learned I was not alone.
 I also learned that gut dysfunction is a precursor to autoimmune illnesses like Graves Disease, in those predisposed.
 Clearly the development of gluten intolerance in my ‘20s had been an early warning sign.
 This was a very complicated web I found myself entangled in.

 My food tolerances starting improving within 2 weeks of my thyroid medication being changed to a combination of T3 & T4.
-I am now 99% free of food intolerances and my gut is 100% recovered.
+I am now 99% free of food intolerances.

 My battle to stay at work despite these medical conditions had left me with adrenal fatigue (diagnosed in 2013 via a 24 hours saliva cortisol test).
 Faced with the choice of leaving work or taking hydrocortisone, I reluctantly took the hydrocortisone.
 It took two years to replenish my exhausted adrenal glands and wean myself off the HC with the assistance of bovine adrenal cortex.
 HC has a bad reputation, but when you need it – you need it.

 Functional liver detox profiles revealed ongoing liver issues that still remain.
 Thankfully these are slowly improving, using naturopathic liver repair protocols.
-Coenzymated Vitamin B complex, Silymarin (milk thistle), Polyenylphosphatidylcholine, S-adenosylmethionine, Zinc & Magnesium have been great liver supports.
+Bioavailable Vitamin B complex, Silymarin (milk thistle), Polyenylphosphatidylcholine, S-adenosylmethionine, Zinc & Magnesium have been great liver supports.
 It turned out I had yeast infections because there was too much sugar in my body.
 High dose Inositol (8000mg daily) has supported my liver to better metabolise sugars and reduce my insulin resistance.
-As a result the yeast infections have improved 90%.
+As a result the yeast infections have reduced greatly.

-To address the residual inflammation, I have taken on helminth (hookworm) therapy which cured my gluten intolerance within 12 months.
-I hope it will eventually also settle down the inflammation that is holding back full recovery of my liver and brain.
+To address the residual inflammation, I have taken on Helminth (hookworm) therapy which cured my gluten intolerance within 12 months.
+I hope it will eventually also settle down the systemic inflammation that is holding back full recovery of my liver and brain.
 I still struggle with minor depression, social anxiety and the occasional migraine, which I believe are due to this residual inflammation.
-However it is now all manageable.
+However it is all manageable now.
 It has been of great interest to me to read that nowadays depression is thought to be an inflammatory illness.
 This makes sense from my experience.

 Does your condition still need maintenance eg diet, supplements, medication etc to keep it in remission?